Table of Contents

 Diagnosis of Marfan syndrome and Ghent nosology

-Ghent’s nosology was introduced in 1996 and has made the diagnosis of MFS easier worldwide by resuming all diagnostic criteria.
+Ghent’s nosology was introduced in 1996 and has made the diagnosis of MFS easier worldwide by compiling all diagnostic criteria.
 If the family history is negative, 3 major criteria in 2 different body systems must be present and a 3rd system has to be involved.
 It was revised in 2010.
 Seven new criteria lead to a diagnosis.

 In the absence of a family history of MFS: